PIReTship/bookdata-tools/docs/data/loc.md

     record type ‘a’ or ‘t’ (language material), and is not also classified as a government record in MARC field 008.

+`book_extracted_isbn`
+:   Textual ISBNs as extracted from LOC records.
+The actual ISBN strings (tag 020 subfield ‘a’) are
+    quite messy; the Rust program `parse-isbns` parses out ISBNs, along with additional tags or descriptors, from the ISBN strings using a number of best-effort heuristics.
+This table contains the results of that process.

 `book_rec_isbn`
 :   Map book records to their ISBNs.